ColinTr/ClassificationForRegression/README.md

     * decimal : Character to recognize as decimal point
     * na_values : Additional string to recognize as NA/NaN
     * usecols : The indexes of the columns to keep
-    * goal_var_index : The index of the column to use as the goal variable
     * n_bins : The number of bins to create
     * k_folds : The number of folds in the k-folds
     * log_lvl : Change the log display level (Choices : debug, info, warning)